ArttuYlikotila/Trains/README.md

 https://arttuylikotila.github.io/trains/

 ## Installation
-- Clone or download all the files and folders.
+- Clone or download all the files and folders of the project.

 - Open the index.html in your favorite web browser.